 The large man grabbed the child who froze up for a few moments before he went limp in the man's arms.
 They left past the crowd of watchful eyes and back out the door to the old witch's home.

 "Father, can we really trust that boy?"
-A voiced questioned him.
+A voice questioned him.

-Yu only stared at the doorway where Beteo had left earlier.
+Yu only stared at the doorway where Beteo had left only moments earlier.

-"We don't have any choice but believe, Eiji."
+"We don't have any choice but to believe, Eiji." the Chief said solemnly.